rushab0407/IMDb-Top-5000-TV-Shows-EDA-Insights/README.md

-# 📺 IMDb Top 5000 TV Shows – EDA & Insights
+# 📺 IMDb Top 5000 TV Shows – EDA

 Welcome to a data-driven exploration of the **top 5000 TV shows** listed on IMDb.
 This project dives into ratings, genres, votes, and trends over time to uncover what makes a TV show stand out in the entertainment world.